 DHCP (Dynamic Host Configuration Protocol) server is a network server that automatically assigns IP addresses, subnet masks, default gateways, and other network parameters to client devices on a network.

-When a client device connects to a network that is configured to use DHCP, it sends a broadcast request to the network requesting an IP address.
+When a client device connects to a computer network that is configured to use DHCP, it sends a broadcast request to the network requesting an IP address.
 The DHCP server responds to the request by assigning an IP address and other network settings to the client device.
 This allows the client device to communicate with other devices on the network and access the internet.

-DHCP simplifies network administration by eliminating the need for network administrators to manually assign IP addresses to client devices.
+DHCP simplifies network management by eliminating the need for network administrators to manually assign IP addresses to client devices.
 It also allows for easier management of IP address assignments and reduces the risk of conflicting IP addresses on the network.

 How does a DHCP server Work?